-The absolute key to getting tender and crispy fried chicken is using a buttermilk marinade.
-Marinading the chicken in a (seasoned) buttermilk tenderises the chicken and injects a huge amount of flavour.
-As I explain in my Homemade Popcorn Chicken post, the buttermilk penetrates the chicken and makes it go flaky when you coat it in flour.
-The flakier the chicken, the crispier it is!
+The absolute KEY to getting tender and crispy fried chicken is using a buttermilk marinade.
+Marinating the chicken in (seasoned) buttermilk tenderises the chicken and injects a huge amount of flavour.

 How long to marinate chicken in buttermilk?

 A minimum of 4 hours, a maximum of 24 hours.
-Personally I very rarely marinate the chicken for less than 12 hours, and find the longer you marinate the chicken the more tender it becomes.
+Personally I very rarely marinate the chicken for less than 12 hours.
 Some recipes suggest a minimum of 1 hour, but from experience you just don’t get the same results.
 Some recipes also suggest the marinade stops being effective after 4 hours, but again, from experience I tend to differ from this.
 Anyway, if you’re going to the trouble of making fried chicken why risk it and shorten the marinading time!?

-This is similar to the flour seasoning, just with a few adjustments.
+Alongside the buttermilk you’ll want to add some pantry staple seasonings (all listed in the recipe card).
+This will be similar to the flour seasoning, just with a few adjustments.
 Mainly the inclusion of white pepper.
 This gives you that classic KFC style chicken taste, definitely don’t skip this!

 - Pour your buttermilk in to a suitably sized bowl and add your seasoning.

 - Stir to combine.

 - Pop over cling film and marinate in the fridge for a minimum of 4 hours and up to 24 hours.